bbc/bbc-vamp-plugins/README.md

 #### Configuration

-Edit Makefile and set `VAMP_SDK_DIR` to the directory containing the extracted Vamp SDK.
-Uncomment the build command corresponding to your build environment (see comments).
+Open 'Makefile', set `VAMP_SDK_DIR` to the directory containing the extracted Vamp SDK and uncomment the build command corresponding to your build environment.

 #### Compile